A Characterization of Uniquely Representable Graphs: Preparations

 \section{Preparations}

-In this section, we prepare for the proof of Theorem \ref{Tunique1} and Theorem \ref{Tunique2} by extending our framework and discussing some useful results about block and distance-hereditary graphs, weighted graphs and geodesics in betweenness structures.
+In this section, we prepare for the proof of Theorem \ref{Tunique1} and Theorem \ref{Tunique2} by recalling some useful results about weighted graphs, block and distance-hereditary graphs and extending the definition of a geodesic to almost-metric betweenness structures.